dbraillon/DB.Tools.WhoIs/README.md

 # DB.Tools.WhoIs

+Create a home, put people in that home and keep track of their presence.

-Simple project used to discover VS2017, C# 7 and Docker.
+Simple project used to discover VS2017, C# 7, ASP.Net CORE and Docker.